 What are your hours for care?

-Operating hours for Estrellitas Montessori program is 8am to 6pm Monday through Friday.
+The operating hours for Estrellitas Montessori program are 8am to 6pm Monday through Friday.
 Before Care is available from 7:30am to 8:00am.
 Although Before Care is included in the price of tuition, families are required to register for this service at the time of enrollment and their children need to be picked up by 5:30pm.
 We do not offer part time enrollment for mornings only or less than five days a week.
 Consistency for our students is a key to their sense of security and developmental progress.
-Our calendar for the 2018-2019 School year can be found here.
+Our calendar for the 2019-2020 School year can be found here.

 What is the child-adult ratio?

 We operate within the ratios set by the American Montessori Society below.
 Ratios are higher than those found in daycares or child development centers.
 This is a key component to Montessori education that allows less reliance on teachers and more self-care and cooperation among children.
 Our ratios based on age groups are as follows:

 18 – 36 months: 6:1

 *If the full age range is not enrolled, we will have a lower ratio to meet the developmental needs of younger children.
 For instance, with all 2.5 and three year olds in our oldest classroom, we have a 6:1 ratio until the full spectrum is met.